Blockstream/satellite/api/examples/README.md

 Assuming the API data reader is still running with the default GnuPG home directory, you should expect decryption to fail in this case.

-Note that, in practice, data written by the Blocksat Receiver in the API named pipe (at `/tmp/blocksat/api`) multiplexes transmissions from all users of the Satellite API.
-Hence, the application is expected to fail decryption several times until it finds the data for which it is actually a recipient of.
+Note that, the incoming data stream multiplexes transmissions from all users of the Satellite API.
+Hence, the application is expected to fail decryption in most cases, except when it finds a transmission that it is actually a recipient of.

 ## Example 2: Sending files directly

 In this example, the goal is to send a file directly to the API, without placing it on any user-specific protocol.

-The same two scripts of Example 1 are used, except for different command-line
+The same two scripts of [Example 1](#example-1-sending-data-in-a-user-defined-protocol) are used, except for different command-line arguments:
-arguments:

 1. API data sender
 2. API data reader